hpccsystems-solutions-lab/Solutions-lab-website-content/Tutorial/ECLSyntax/output.md

 |*Value*|*Definition*|
 |:----|:---------|
-OUTPUT | Required
+OUTPUT | Required.
-dataset_name | The dataset you want to view attr_name | The attribute you want to view
+dataset_name | The dataset you want to view. attr_name | The attribute you want to view.
 NAMED | Optional, recommended when multiple outputs are being viewed.
 NAMED specifies the result names.
 Given name can't start with numbers and shouldn't include spaces or -

 <br>